There Is More to "Health and Safety Is Good Business" than Avoiding Unplanned Costs

 Looking Ahead to Significant Improvements in Mining Safety and Health through Innovative Research and Effective Diffusion into the Industry

-By Jeffery L. Kohler
+by Jeffery L. Kohler

-Description: Jeffery L. Kohler of the Pennsylvania State University examines how future innovation among experts and researchers within mine safety will make progress toward reducing health and safety risks and incidents, especially since regulatory enforcement’s role in incident reduction has reached its maximum value.
+Jeffery L. Kohler of the Pennsylvania State University examines how future innovation among experts and researchers within mine safety will make progress toward reducing health and safety risks and incidents, especially since regulatory enforcement’s role in incident reduction has reached its maximum value.

 Improving Safety & Health Performance: Identifying & Measuring Leading Indicators

-By Jack Toellner
+by Jack Toellner

 Jack Tollner’s 2001 article for Professional Safety sheds light on how safety professionals can gain more value from their measurements of safety performance by identifying and acting upon leading indicators to prevent injuries and illnesses.